Artificial intelligence industry in the United Kingdom

 In 2024, the United Kingdom ranked sixth in the world and second in Europe by the number of AI-related patents.

 As of 2025, the artificial intelligence (AI) market in the United Kingdom is worth over £21 billion, and is expected to exceed £1 trillion by 2035.
 It is the world's third-largest AI market and consistently ranked 3rd in private AI funding between 2013 and 2024, both behind the United States and China.
-The country ranked third globally in a 2024 report on AI development by Stanford University.
+The country ranked fifth globally in a 2024 report on AI development by Stanford University.
+In the first (2024) edition of GIRAI, the United Kingdom was ranked 4th out of 138 countries assessed and in the second (2026) edition, the country rank fell to 7th out of 135 countries.
+The UK AI market is valued at over £21 billion in 2025 and projected to exceed £1 trillion by 2035.
+The UK's prominence is rooted in a strong historical foundation, beginning with Alan Turing's theoretical work in the 1930s and 1940s, and the establishment of early AI research centres in the 1960s, such as those at the University of Edinburgh.
+Despite periods of reduced funding known as "AI winters", modern UK AI research has seen significant breakthroughs, most notably through London-based DeepMind's achievements in deep reinforcement learning and protein structure prediction.